 Dunkirk to D Day is the final book in a trilogy which began with War on Wheels.
 It tells the story of many of the leaders of the RAOC.
 I am now exploring the companies which supplied the army and how they and others created the manufacturing world.

-My forthcoming book
+My most recent book

-My forthcoming book
+My most recent book

 Tuesday, 2 July 2019